MattPorto/log-line-parser/README.md

 ## Next Steps
 ### Potential Improvements
 * We could break the architecture to make the code even more readable, separating for example the methods responsibles to handle errors or render results into modules designed just for it.
-This could make the `file_handler` class and `data_extractors/line` module tons more readable, and easier to understand and maintain.
+This could make the `file_handler` class and `data_extractors/line` module tons more readable, and easier to understand and maintain;
-* We should improve test coverage, since many of the render methods are not covered.
+* We should improve test coverage, since many of the render methods are not covered;
+* We should not read the whole file at once;